d-kozak/enticing/index-server/SPEC.md

     ```
     responsePayload = {
         title: string,
-        url: url // ?? redundant, since we already know it from the snippet, but might be useful
+        url: url // ?? redundant, since we already know it from the snippet, but might be useful, maybe? ??
-        text: enhancedText // as in '/query',
+        text: EnhancedText // as in '/query',
     }

     ```